kumarlab-compomics/SV_mechanism/README.md

 ## Step 2 : Annotating real and simulated SVs

 Next, we want to annotate the real and simulated vcf-like files.
-[See more details about how and which features are annotated, along with data requirements.]
+[See more details about how and which features are annotated, along with data requirements below.]

 Due to the scale and size of the whole-genome population-level studies, the vcf-like files are split by chromosome, then further batched into 10K SVs.
 For each chromosome, a set of bash scripts are deployed in parallel, which then starts bash and python scripts to annotate each batch.